rogue0137/general/py_hard/readme.md

 How many gallons are in your desired bucket?
 4
 ```

-Because these numbers has a solution, it will print out the following:
+Because these numbers have a solution, it will print out the following:
 ```sh
 Start with 0 gallons in Bucket One and 0 gallons in Bucket Two.
 All water is in the lake.
 Step 1:  Fill bucket one with 5 gallons --> Bucket One has 5 gallons.
 Bucket Two has 0 gallons.